FiddlyDigital/FiddlyDigital/README.md

 # Hello there, I'm Philip 👋

 ## About Me
-I'm a veteran Software Developer.
+I'm a veteran Software Developer, and also the host of the SpeakingSoftware Podcast.

 I've been writing Web Applications since "DHTML and AJAX" were the peak of the Web.
 I think its fair to say I've a strong command of Web Technologies at this stage!

-I enjoy making Web Applications, and showing that the web can be so much more than just static pages with links.
+I enjoy writing software, and firmly believe its equal parts Art, Science and Sorcery.

-In my spare time, I work on apps related to my hobbies - Photography and Music.
+In my spare time, I host the SpeakingSoftware Podcast and seperately work on apps related to my hobbies - Photography and Music.

 ## My Specialities
 ### Domains